Call for Competition

 ONSITE TRACK

-The competition will take place in Hong Kong, before the IPIN conference.
+The onsite competition will take place in Tampere, before the IPIN conference.
 An actor carries the competing system by walking in the competition area.
 Competing systems process data locally, without using any external aid, and provide position estimates in real time.
 Survey of the area and system calibration is restricted to a single day, before the competition proper.

 Track 1 – Smartphone: The actor walks carrying a smartphone which runs the competing system, using the sensors available on the smartphones to identify the user's position.